 Assessed value x Mills / 1,000

 Please note, if you escrow funds with your mortgage lender, then your lender may pay your Township real estate tax from those funds.
-Check with their lender if you are not sure.
+Check with your lender if you are not sure.

 Delinquent Real Estate Taxes

-For more details regarding payment of delinquent taxes, go to the FAQ on the Tax Claim Bureau’s website and/or call 610-344-6360.
+For more details regarding payment of delinquent taxes, visit the Tax Claim Bureau’s website.

 Earned Income Tax (EIT)

-Every person who lives in West Whiteland Township (WWT) and is employed must pay the Earned Income Tax (EIT) at a rate of 1%.
+Every person who lives in West Whiteland Township (WWT) and is employed must pay the Earned Income Tax (EIT) at a rate of 1%, which then is split between West Whiteland and the West Chester Area School District.
 Employers in WWT are required to withhold the EIT on behalf of their employees, regardless of where the employee lives.

 |West Whiteland Township||0.5%||1.0%||0%|